qnx/Raspberry-Pi-Hardware-Component-Samples/hc-sr04_ultrasonic_sensor/ReadME.md

   - **Echo:** Connect to a GPIO output.

 - **GPIO Pin Configuration:**
-  Modify the code (both C and Python) to use the appropriate GPIO pins for your setup.
+  Modify the code to use the appropriate GPIO pins for your setup.

 ## Schematic